Former East High star J.R. Henderson retires after 19-year career in Japan

-After 21 years and countless baskets, J.R.
-Sakuragi, formerly Henderson, is finally calling it a career.
+After 21 years and countless baskets, East High graduate J.R.
+Henderson is finally calling it a career.

-On June 3, Sakuragi, 43, announced his retirement from Japanese professional basketball.
+On June 3, Henderson, 43, announced his retirement from Japanese professional basketball.

-Selected by the Vancouver Grizzlies in the 1998 NBA Draft, 51 picks behind Vince Carter, Sakuragi’s final game came March 14, three days after Carter’s swan song following a 22-year NBA career.
+Selected 56th overall by the Vancouver Grizzlies in the 1998 NBA Draft, 51 picks behind Vince Carter, Henderson's final game came March 14, three days after Carter’s swan song following a 22-year NBA career.

-Because of the COVID-19 pandemic, the curtain dropped on Sakuragi in an arena without fans, days before Japan’s B.League announced the cancellation of their season.
+Because of the COVID-19 pandemic, the curtain dropped on Henderson in an arena without fans, days before Japan’s B.League announced the cancellation of their season.

-“It was difficult to get motivated for a game without fans,” Sakuragi said.
+“It was difficult to get motivated for a game without fans,” Henderson said.
 “But, I didn’t mind it.
 The game was still competitive.”

-As he aged and his athleticism waned, Sakuragi became more cerebral, becoming a passing big man who could pull his defender away from the basket.
+As he aged and his athleticism waned, Henderson became more cerebral, becoming a passing big man who could pull his defender away from the basket.

 Shibata added, “He developed love and respect for our culture.
 I think that’s part of why he was able to sustain his career.
 He fought for us as a member of our national team.
 Sakuragi is a very catchy name in the basketball community here — how can we not support his efforts to become a part of ourselves?”